-  “Somehow or other, during the process of the interaction between the ship and the trawler, and also the stricken vessel, there’s been a capsize.”
+“Somehow or other during the process of the interaction between the ship and the trawler, and also the stricken vessel, there’s been a capsize,” he added.

 By the time the merchant ship, the LNG Pioneer, arrived, the boat had already sunk, Houston said.

-The sinking comes as Australia is seeing the biggest stream of asylum seekers in seven years, a surge the government blames on the conflicts in Afghanistan and Iraq, as well as the end of Sri Lanka’s decades-long civil war.
+The sinking does come, however, as Australia is seeing the biggest stream of asylum seekers in seven years, a surge the government blames on the conflicts in Afghanistan and Iraq, as well as the end of Sri Lanka’s decades-long civil war.